ruuda/blog/posts/the-numeric-type-alignment-chart.md

 Implement it,
 get a feel for it,
 and if I don’t like it,
-I can just change the implementation.
+I can just change it.
-So I picked up my draft pull request, and changed it to remove `Int` in favor of `Number`.

 ## Thoughts